TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 `git clone https://github.com/TheZPerson/sd-advanced-stylebox-and-wildcards`

 To ensure maximum compatibility, this extension should run as early as possible.
-At least before any other extension that modifies prompts.
+At least before any other extension that use the prompt.
 Easiest way to do this is rename the extensions install folder to something like: 0-sd-advanced-stylebox-and-wildcards